iustin/corydalis/docs/manual.md

 - problem (this is what can be potentially errors; right now limited to exif metadata read issues)
 - type (set: movie, image, or unknown)
-- path (matches on the image or folder name)
+- folder (string): matches folder name
+- filename (string): matches image name (with any intermediate sub-paths)

 Numeric atoms (currently only year) allow: